 FACTS: The best data indicates that not only does estrogen not cause breast cancer; estrogen supplementation after menopause might have a slight protective effect.

-Estrogen induces breast development in our species, so of course there is a strong relationship with breast disease and the hormone that regulates breast growth— but balance is the key.
-Persistently high levels of estrogen, such as in the obese woman (or even in pregnancy) can promote growth of abnormal cells that might otherwise have been plucked out by the immune system.
-This is not causation, but facilitation after the fact.
+Estrogen induces breast development in our species, so of course there is a strong relationship with breast disease and the hormone that regulates breast growth—but balance is the key.
+Persistently high levels of estrogen, such as in obese or pregnant women, can promote growth of abnormal cells that might otherwise have been plucked out by the immune system.
+This is not causation but facilitation after the fact.
 Stating that estrogen causes breast cancer is like saying fertilizer causes weeds.
-In a garden even weeds need some soil nutrients, and if these are completely removed, the weeds can’t grow...but neither can the desired plants.
-The fact is the positive metabolic effects of ideal amounts of estrogen may help the body defend itself from breast cancer before it starts.
+In a garden, even weeds need some soil nutrients and if these are completely removed, the weeds can’t grow...but neither can the desired plants.
+The fact is, the positive metabolic effects of ideal amounts of estrogen may help the body defend itself from breast cancer before it starts.